Knoxville Area Transit: Gameday shuttles

 KAT also provides shuttles to Covenant Health Park from the Market Street, Langley, and Summer Place parking garages during Knoxville Smokies and One Knoxville SC games.
 The shuttles are free and operate every 10 minutes.

 katConnect

 katConnect is an on-demand service launched in August 2024.
-It serves the Holston Ridge, Cassel Ridge and Elk Hill Way apartment complexes, connecting them to nearby bus stops.
+It serves the three apartment complexes in North Knoxville, connecting them to nearby bus stops.

 The LIFT

 KAT offers Paratransit LIFT service for those persons who are unable to use regular fixed-route buses.
 The LIFT is by reservation only, and you must be certified by KAT to use the service.

 Fares

 Cash fares are $1.00 for adults and $0.50 for seniors and disabled people.
 Day passes and 30-day passes are available using a katpay card or the Transit app.
 Knox County Schools students can ride for free through the Youth Freedom Pass program.
 Fares for Football Shuttle buses are $10.00 round trip and must be paid using the Transit app.